PapediPoo/Desert_Ant_Behaviour/README.md

 - the number of landmarks,
 - the number of food sources,
 - the width and the height of the playground and
-- the action range which describes the minimal distances for which an ant has "found" the nest or a food source.
+- the action range which describes the minimal distances in which an ant has "found" the nest or a food source.

 The simulation itself can be controlled by the following parameters (found in Simulation/SimulationParameters.py):

 - the move-speed which describes the distance traveled during a timestep,
 - the standard deviation of the move angle in food-search behaviour,
 - the standard deviation of the move angle in nest-search behaviour,
-- the vision range which describes the minimal distance for which an ant "sees" a landmark and
+- the vision range which describes the minimal distance in which an ant "sees" a landmark and
 - the number of ants.

 There are two ways to run a simulation: